Architectural Experience Program™ (AXP™)

 Getting your professional degree is an important task, but it can only get you to 50% of your total educational needs as an architect.
 Getting to 100% requires real life practice where you learn about the details and processes that you cannot go over in school.
 It is far too easy to learn bad habits if you do not have a qualified mentor assisting you along the way.
 When looking for that first internship it is essential to know who you are going to be working under and how they practice architecture.
 Look around your area for people who inspire you, and find time to talk with them.
 This is where networking and mentorship programs within the AIA are extremely important.
 It is imperative that the membership is active within their community so that they can encourage the up-and-coming architects and keep the talented people from leaving the area in order to seek inspirational fulfillment.
 A thriving architectural community is based upon making connections and fostering growth within the graduates coming into the workforce.

-A note for the emerging professionals: NEVER hesitate to ask.
+A note for the emerging professionals: Never hesitate to ask.
 One thing common to all great architects is they love talking about what they do.
 It is that passion that gets amazing projects built.

-Trevor Boyle, Associate, AIA
+Trevor Boyle, Assoc.
+AIA

 Associate Director at Large